sebastian-lapuschkin/interpretable-emg-signatures/README.md

 Option A only considers CPU hardware, while option B enables GPU support for neural network training and evaluation.
 Comment/uncomment the lines appropriately.

-All recorded pedalling and gait data used in the paper is available for download [here](https://datacloud.hhi.fraunhofer.de/nextcloud/s/QSZjxQryHFTDrCd).
+All recorded pedalling and walking data used in the paper is available for download [here](https://datacloud.hhi.fraunhofer.de/nextcloud/s/QSZjxQryHFTDrCd).
 The subfolder `data` is expected to be placed in `python`, i.e. as `python/data`, and will feed the training/evaluation scripts (assuming those remain unaltered).
 Folder `robustness` contains Matlab scripts and data used for **TODO FABIAN DESCRIBE THIS, AND HOW IT IS USED**